 Commitment to Action and Psychological Safety

 People will often say they agree when they don’t agree.
 They will say they are on board when they are not on board.
 They will say that they don’t understand something when they understand it perfectly well.
-In a top-down organisational hierarchy, “I don’t understand” is a polite way of saying “No, I’m not going to do this.”
+In a top-down organizational hierarchy, “I don’t understand” is a polite way of saying, “No, I’m not going to do this.”
 Why does this dynamic play out time and time again, in organizations large and small, all over the world?
 It has to do with emotion.
 Feelings.
-We’ve all heard the saying “leave your emotions at the door.”
+We’ve all heard the saying, “leave your emotions at the door.”
 It’s a common saying in business.
 Be objective.
 Focus on the facts.
 Nice idea.
 Unfortunately, it’s not possible (Gray, D., Liminal thinking, 2016).

 Why do people say they agree when they don’t agree?
 Because somebody asked them to leave their emotions at the door, that’s why.
 And when they left the meeting, they put their emotions back on and went back to work (Gray, D., Liminal thinking, 2016).

 Emotions are an important and necessary part of the reasoning process.
-If you had no emotions, no feelings, no needs, then there would never be a reason to do anything.
+If you had no emotions, no feelings, and no needs, then there would never be a reason to do anything.
 There would be nothing to be objective about.
 Everybody has needs (Gray, D., Liminal thinking, 2016).